BhawickJain/reponsive-web/README.md

 `[x]` Annotation of a good basic HTML page.
 `[x]` Create a Text Centering example in a div
 `[x]` Use JS to detect the size of the div and print it in the middle of the div.
+`[ ]` Add a section div class and style it.
+`[ ]` Add a Night Mode button with appropriate JS / CSS behaviour.
+Best if JS can be avoided.

 ## `X-UA-Compatible` meta tag